chromasec/goliath-rewritten/README.md

+# NOTE : THIS ISNT MEANT TO BE USED.
+USE IT AT YOUR OWN RISK.

-# 💥 Goliath, a fairly simple, no-bs discord nuker.
+## 💥 Goliath, a fairly simple, no-bs discord nuker.
 > **You can use it for research purpose or just use it.**
 > **If you want to contribute, sure, go over !**

-# 🧾 TODO
+## 🧾 TODO
 - [ ] Add massban.
 - [ ] More guild logging.